 Do bicyclists and automobile drivers share the same laws?

-Cars and bicycles must obey the same traffic laws.
-Regardless of what type of vehicle or bicycle you are operating, you must obey stop signs, traffic lights, and yield to pedestrians.
+Yes.
+All motor vehicles and bicycles must adhere to the same traffic laws.
+That means you must obey stop signs, traffic lights, and yield to pedestrians.

-Headlights.
-Taillights.
-Bicycles are required to have an operational headlight for nighttime use just like all other vehicles.
-Additionally, bicycles must have reflectors on the back of their bicycle to become visible to cars passing by.
+All bicycles are required to have a fully operational headlight for nighttime use, just like all other vehicles.
+Moreover, bicycles must have reflectors on their rear to maintain visibility to traffic.

-Riding with traffic.
-Bicyclists should never ride against the flow of traffic.
-Riding against traffic is dangerous and creates the potential for a head-on collision with an oncoming vehicle.
-Riding with the flow of traffic helps reduce the amount of accidents that occur.
+You should never ride a bicycle against traffic.
+Doing so is dangerous and creates the potential for a head-on collision with an oncoming vehicle.
+Riding with traffic reduces the potential for a car accident.

-Safety helmet / Seatbelt.While automobile drivers are required to wear a safety belt, bicyclists are required to wear a safety helmet to protect them from serious injury in the event of a crash.
+Just like automobile drivers are required to wear a seatbelt, bicyclists are required to wear a helmet to protect them against serious injury in the event of a collision or crash.